Photo by Ketut Subiyanto on Pexels

-1. Contributions are not attributable to the beneficiary
+1. Contributions which are attributed to the trustee

-Contributions that are not attributable to the beneficiary include income from gifts, casual jobs, allowance, etc. These forms of income are considered as being contributed by the trustee*.
+Contributions which are attributed to the trustee include income from gifts, casual jobs, allowance, etc. These forms of income are considered as being contributed by the trustee*.

 *Even if the trustee is not the one who gave the money to the beneficiary, it’s best to attribute the contribution to the trustee.
 To learn why, see “Tips to avoid taxation headaches” in the box below.

-2. Contributions are 100% attributable to the beneficiary
+2. Contributions which are attributed to the beneficiary

-Contributions that are 100% attributable to the beneficiary include income from Canada Child Benefit payments, inheritances, T4 income earned by the child, and second-generation income.
+Contributions which are attributed to the beneficiary include income from Canada Child Benefit payments, inheritances, T4 income earned by the child, and second-generation income.